aws/chalice/docs/source/api.rst

 .. class:: CloudWatchEvent()

-   This is the input argument for a scheduled event.
+   This is the input argument for a scheduled or cloud watch events.

    .. code-block:: python